organisciak/dissertation/document/1_intro.md

 For example, after a pilot partnership with Flickr, the Library of Congress implemented a workflow for review public comments on images for research or information to integrate back into item records [@springer_for_2008].

 Crowd curation is just one example of a use of crowdsourcing to create information.
-Table 1<!--TODO doublecheck numbering--> shows a number of different actions that have been observed for collecting descriptive metadata.<!--TODO... name other examples -->
+Table 1<!--TODO1 doublecheck numbering--> shows a number of different actions that have been observed for collecting descriptive metadata.<!--TODO1... name other examples -->

 While crowdsourcing has shown itself as a useful method for enriching information objects, there remains the question of how the method of collection affects the way the data can be used.
 Contributors are self-selected and often without verified reliability, training or expertise.